waynebunch/feathers-chat/README.md

 Windows: https://nodejs.org/en/

 Linux: Available for all package managers I would imagine.
-       Archlinux has it available in official repo
+Archlinux has it available in official repo.

 - FeathersJS Test Application Breakdown -